How Do U.S. Taxes Compare to Other Countries?

-The Tax Policy Center looked into the matter in 2015 and found that our taxes represent about 26 percent of the country’s gross domestic product.
-Compare this to the average for other member countries of the OECD, which is about 34 percent.
+The Tax Policy Center looked into the matter in 2018 and found that U.S. taxes represent about 24.3% of the country’s gross domestic product (GDP).
+The average for other member countries of the Organisation for Economic Co-operation and Development (OECD) is about 34%.

-Several European countries tax in excess of 40 percent of GDP.
-Ireland is one of only four countries with a lesser overall tax burden than the U.S. The others are Korea, Chile, and Mexico.
+Several European countries tax in excess of 40% of GDP, including France, Denmark, Belgium, and Sweden.
+Ireland is one of only three countries with a lesser overall tax burden than the U.S. The others are Chile and Mexico.

 Percentages of GDP are only one way to compare tax burdens.
 The issue changes a bit if you narrow the focus down to just income taxes.